Bob Trocolor: Playing career

-Trocolor played college football for the Long Island Blackbirds before transferring to play for the Alabama Crimson Tide.
+Trocolor played college football for the Alabama Crimson Tide before transferring to play for the Long Island Blackbirds.
 He then went undrafted in 1942 but eventually landed a spot with the National Football League's New York Giants, for whom he played for two seasons as a substitute quarterback, punt returner and halfback.
 In 1944, Trocolor was traded to the Brooklyn Tigers and played in two games.
 The team merged with the Boston Yanks in 1945, but Trocolor did not get picked up, so his professional football career ended after three seasons.